steveparks/steveparks.github.io/_posts/2016-03-02-Writing-Tips-SJ-Watson.md

 This turned out to be the right move as later 13 publishers were bidding against each other.
 Clare says the decision isn’t just about money, it's also about what the publisher will do with the book

-"It was a very stressful period for me," Steve says, "There were emails pinging in all the time every day with updates.
+Steve says it was a very busy time: "There were emails pinging in all the time every day with updates.
 Then suddenly I was being asked for a paragraph about my next book and I had to think of a whole new idea too."

 The deal was done, and then a film deal was done quickly afterwards, even before the book was published.

 ## The second book
 "I wrote my first novel in state of blissful ignorance," Steve says.
 "There were no agents, editors, reviewers, or readers.
 For my second book there was, and suddenly there were a lot of expectations of me.

-"I think it's Stephen King who said *'Write your first draft with the door closed, and the second draft with the door open.'* But it was now very difficult for me to keep that door closed.
+"I think it was Stephen King who said *'Write your first draft with the door closed, and the second draft with the door open.'* But it was now very difficult for me to keep that door closed.
 Everyone wanted to know what I was working on, how it was going, wanting me to attend or speak at events, do publicity and so on.
 And the thing I learned in that times was: don't read Amazon reviews!"

-But he got the book done, and [Second Life](http://www.amazon.co.uk/Second-Life-S-J-Watson-ebook/dp/B00OFA20LI/ref=sr_1_1?ie=UTF8&qid=1460128325&sr=8-1&keywords=second+life) is now also published.
+But, once again, he buckled down and got the book done.
+[Second Life](http://www.amazon.co.uk/Second-Life-S-J-Watson-ebook/dp/B00OFA20LI/ref=sr_1_1?ie=UTF8&qid=1460128325&sr=8-1&keywords=second+life) is now also published, and Steve is currently working on his third novel.

-He's now working on his third novel, and he still gets to introduce himself as a writer.
+## In summary
+This was possibly the most useful writing event I have ever been to.
+Both Steve and Clare were so open, and their enthusiasm for writing was so clear.
+I loved that both of them seemed so free of ego despite their success, and were keen to help us out on our writing journey too.

+I got a lot of really practical advice from the evening, but most of all it fired me up with even more enthusiasm and determination.

+It's clear that Steve's story is not typical of most writers, but to simply say he's lucky would be highly unjust.
+He actively took big steps to put himself in luck's path, and it paid off.
+He sacrificed income and career progression.
+He signed up to an expensive course that required a high time commitment.
+He came up with a good idea that clicked with people.
+He worked hard to get a first draft done in a short space of time.
+He had the talent to write.
+He struck up a relationship with a highly respected agent, and worked at maintaining it.
+Then he actively listened to feedback that must sometimes have felt like a setback, and put in the effort to rewrite and rewrite until the book was really the best it could be.
+He showed that having the talent is one part of the recipe, but that it also takes focus and hard work to take that talent beyond a manuscript that sits in your bottom drawer.

+That's what it takes to see your story in the bestseller charts and on the big screen, and end up getting writing advice from Nicola Kidman.